FISHWONGY/FISHWONGY.github.io/content/post/20231228_aiwebexbot.md

     ]
 ```

-And that's it, here is the final working BOT example. and [here](https://github.com/FISHWONGY/webex-gpt-bot) is the code
+And that's it, here is the final working BOT example.

 <p align="center">
 <img alt = 'gif' src='/images/on_aiWebexBot/webex-bot-demo.gif'/>